Israel

 Safety, Law & Etiquette

-Israel is generally safe for dating and nightlife.
-Standard precautions apply: meet in public for the first few dates, and be mindful of neighborhood dynamics—some ultra-Orthodox areas are not suitable for dating activities.
-Alcohol is common in bars but less so in religious communities.
+Urban Israel is generally safe for nightlife.
+Meet in public at first, and be mindful that ultra-Orthodox areas are not appropriate for dating activities.
+Alcohol is common in secular venues but rare in religious communities.
+Observe local norms on Shabbat and holidays.

 Insider Notes & Quotable Voices